d-morrison/IntroStatActivities/_book/08-paired.md

-The image below gives the null distribution from one possible set of 1000 shifted bootstrap samples:

-\begin{center}\includegraphics[width=0.7\linewidth]{08-paired_files/figure-latex/unnamed-chunk-5-1} \end{center}
+12. Enter the calculated value from question 11 for xxx to simulate the null distribution and enter the summary statistic from question 9 for xxxx to find the p-value.

+   {r, warning = FALSE}
+paired_test(data = Air$Difference,   #Vector of differences or dataset with column for each group
+            shift = xxx,   #Shift needed for bootstrap hypothesis test direction = "less",  #Direction of alternative
+            as_extreme_as = xxxx,  #Observed statistic
+            number_repetitions = 1000,  #Number of draws for null distribution
+            which_first = 1)  #Not needed when using calculated differences

+13. Sketch the null distribution created in Question 12 here.

+\vspace{2in}

-12. Explain why the null distribution is centered at zero.
+14. Explain why the null distribution is centered at zero.

 \vspace{.5in}

-13. What proportion of samples are beyond the sample mean difference in AQI Scores for current scores minus 5 year median scores?
+15. What proportion of samples are beyond the sample mean difference in AQI Scores for current scores minus 5 year median scores?

 \newpage

-14. Interpret the p-value in the context of the problem.
+16. Interpret the p-value in the context of the problem.

 \vspace{1in}

-15. How much evidence does this provide for improved air quality in US cities?
+17. How much evidence does this provide for improved air quality in US cities?

 \vspace{.5in}

-16. Write out the parameter of interest in context of the study.
+18. Write out the parameter of interest in context of the study.

 \vspace{1in}

-\begin{center}\includegraphics[width=0.7\linewidth]{08-paired_files/figure-latex/unnamed-chunk-6-1} \end{center}
+\begin{center}\includegraphics[width=0.7\linewidth]{08-paired_files/figure-latex/unnamed-chunk-5-1} \end{center}

-17. Use the bootstrapped distribution above to find a 99% confidence interval for the parameter of interest.
+19. Use the bootstrapped distribution above to find a 99% confidence interval for the parameter of interest.
 Report the confidence interval in interval notation.

 \vspace{.3in}

 ### Communicate the results and answer the research question.

-18. Interpret the 99% confidence interval in the context of the problem.
+20. Interpret the 99% confidence interval in the context of the problem.

 \newpage

-19. Write a paragraph summarizes the results of this study.
+21. Write a paragraph summarizes the results of this study.
 Be sure to include:

 * Summary statistic

-* P-value
+* P-value and interpretation

 * Conclusion (written to answer the research question)

-* Confidence interval
+* Confidence interval and interpretation

-* Interpretation of the confidence interval

 * Scope of inference